Risk & Resilience at DCU

 2018 / 2019 Institutional Risk Register (Staff Access Only) - Final

-This section contains links to training materials to assist staff in understanding the theory and practice of risk management & resilience within the University.
-Heads of University Units and the General Managers of the University's campus companies should contact the Risk and Compliance Officer if they wish to arrange a risk management training session for their own unit or company staff.
+Heads of University Units, and the General Managers of the University's campus companies, should contact the Risk and Compliance Officer if they wish to arrange a risk management training session.

 Internal University Links